 This post may contain affiliate links.
 I may receive a commission, at no cost to you, when you choose to use the links provided.
 See the Disclosure Policy for more information.

-Today I have released a doodled annual calendar for 2021 so that you can get ready for all your planning for the upcoming year.
+Hello peeps and again Happy New Year!
+Today, I have released a set of doodled annual calendars for 2023, so that you can get ready for all your planning for the upcoming year.

 You’ll have two choices to choose from: